If you have arrived at this page, you are considering an online grammar checker.

 Not only that, but it also works seamlessly with my WordPress editor when I write my blog articles.
 It works almost like a native WordPress plugin.

 I ran through a few chapters of one of my already published books.
 I was quite horrified to discover quite a few errors that had escaped a lot of human eyes.
-Not many, but enough to realise that a little extra help can go a long way.
+Not many, but enough to realize that a little extra help can go a long way.

 After my first three-month subscription expired, I was convinced.
 I bought a twelve-month subscription because it was much cheaper at around $11.00 a month.

 I think I know that I know how to write.
 But my stumbles or laziness, especially online, are less likely to result in silly, embarrassing errors now.

 The browser extension works in real-time in most browsers.

 But I use it mostly with Safari and Chrome for my WordPress sites.
 It works seamlessly with the WordPress editor and feels like it is a native plugin.

 When I am writing blog posts, I usually turn it off.
 When I am writing, I prefer not to be distracted.

 But when I finish the first draft, I turn it back on.
 Then I conduct a full and comprehensive check.
 There are two modes you can use with the premium version.